ssdv1/make_cv/README.md

-### make\_cv.py
+### make\_cv

-make\_cv.py is a program that uses Python and LaTex to make a faculty curriculum vitae.
+make\_cv is a program that uses Python and LaTex to make a faculty curriculum vitae.
 For reasons that are not clear to me, faculty use a c.v. to keep track of everything they have done in their careers.
-For most of the data (awards, service, grants, etc…), the basic methodology that make\_cv.py uses is to keep the data in its most natural format and then process it using Python’s pandas to create LaTex tabularx tables which are then generated into a c.v.
-For scholarship items the system uses a .bib file to store the data and then uses biber to create publications lists (journal articles, conferences, books, etc…).  make\_cv.py comes has several features built in to make managing this data easier.
+For most of the data (awards, service, grants, etc…), the basic methodology that make\_cv uses is to keep the data in its most natural format and then process it using Python’s pandas to create LaTeX tabularx tables which are then generated into a c.v.
+For scholarship items the system uses a .bib file to store the data and then uses biber to create publications lists (journal articles, conferences, books, etc…).  make\_cv has several features built in to make managing this data easier.
 For example, it interfaces with google scholar to update citation counts for each journal article and it uses the provided data on student advisees to mark student authors in the bibliography.
 It will also use bibtexautocomplete to fill in missing DOI data for publications.
 The following describes its set-up and use.
-Other utilities are provided to make web pages from your data (make\_web.py) and faculty activity reports (make\_far.py).
+Other utilities are provided to make web pages from your data (make\_web) and faculty activity reports (make\_far).
+These are basically the same except that make\_far offers a \-y flag to limit the number of years of data that are used to make the activity report and the formatting of the data is always chronological.
+The default is 3 years of data.

 ### Installation & Startup:

 This assumes you have LaTex and Python installed on your system.
 If not see Appendix A for how to install those programs.
 To install, use pip:

-`pip install make_cv.py`
+`pip install make_cv`

-Once make\_cv.py is installed, you need to create the data directories and default files for adding data.
-Choose a root folder for keeping your c.v. related data.
+Once make\_cv is installed, you need to create the data directories and default files for adding data.
+Choose a name for the root folder for keeping your c.v. related data.
 In this example, this folder is called `mydata`.
-Create this folder on your system, then execute the command
+To create this folder, execute the command

-`make_cv.py -b <path>/mydata`
+`make_cv -b <path>/mydata`

 Where \<path\> is the path to the mydata folder.
 This can be a relative or full path.
-The \-b flag tells make\_cv.py to create a new data directory.
-This will create the default data folders and files.
+The \-b flag tells make\_cv to create a new data directory.
+For example “`make_cv -b mydata”` creates the default data folders and files in a folder called `mydata` in  current working directory.
 Later on, you can configure the locations of all files and folders, but to get started it is easiest to use the defaults.

 The folders/files created within mydata are